MarsMwau/BOTBATTLR/README.md

 ## Features

-Bot Army includes the following features:
+The Bot Plug includes the following features:

 - Browse a collection of bots
 - Filter bots by class